 The only way to stay on top of work and successfully manage the rest of your team is by staying in contact throughout the day.
 While it can be quite weird having to call your coworkers every few hours, it is something you have to do.
 This is especially the case if you happened to be the team leader.
 But if not, then make sure to schedule 1 on 1 talks with the coworkers working on your project.

 When working from home, having a few communication channels open where coworkers can reach you is important to have.

 If remote work is going to be a long-term thing, then it’s important to make it comfortable.
 Very few people have the necessary space at home to make their own home office.
 But even with limited space, it can be done.
 While you will have to get creative with it, having a space to call “your own” is important when working from home.
 Family members will know not to bother you during working hours, and the home office can be excellent when needing to retreat for a few hours.

 Simply said, remote work can be a nightmarish experience if you don’t have the means to do it.
 When on the subject of a home office, make sure to stock it with all the necessities you would need to successfully do your job from home.
-Upgrade your personal computer by getting an extra monitor, get a desk that will hold things, and perhaps even a new office chair for added comfort.
+Upgrade your personal computer by getting an extra monitor, use one of the best internet providers in Dallas, TX, get a desk that will hold things, and perhaps even a new office chair for added comfort.
 Investing in your home office will be essential to making it work for you.

 Separate Work From Life

 There is this notion that bosses think employees can work longer if they work from home.
 Don’t be the victim of this thinking and actually call it out.
 Regardless of where you work from, you have to separate work from life.
 Otherwise, you will become nothing more than a prisoner of your company.